Error-331/code_tests/docs/bible/links.md

 His Offensive Words - July 21 (If we want to be true and faithful witnesses, we must never be ashamed of Jesus's words);

 The Coming Kingdom - July 22 (The Kingdom of God will surely come);

+Remove Hindrances - July 23 (We should be a burning and shining light to those who sit in darkness and in the shadow of death; We should be a burning and shining light to those who sit in darkness and in the shadow of death);